-The RD7000+ locator and transmitter support both NiMH or Alkaline D-cell (LR20) replaceable batteries, or can be fitted with an optional rechargeable battery pack, which is Lithium-Ion type for the transmitter and NiMH type for the locator.
+The RD8000 locator and transmitter support both NiMH or Alkaline batteries.
 It is important that you set the system to match the currently installed battery type to ensure optimal performance and correct battery level indication.

 To set your battery type: